 2. Micro-Credentials Redux

 Remember all those passionate conference presentations about micro-credentials from 2015?
 The ones where everyone nodded enthusiastically but then went back to requiring traditional degrees in their job postings?
 Well, 2024 has upended tradition pathways to leadership, and thank goodness, there's been significant growth in industry-recognized professional certificates (According to Coursera's Global Skills Report 2023).
-The report shows that entry-level digital jobs often no longer require four-year degrees, with Google, IBM, and Meta leading this shift through their professional certificate programs.
+The report indicated entry-level digital jobs often no longer require four-year degrees, with Google, IBM, and Meta leading this shift through their professional certificate programs.
 Additionally, LinkedIn's Workplace Learning Report 2023 highlighted that employers are increasingly focused on skills-first hiring.

 Why the big shift?
 Verification got smart.
 Digital badges now come with blockchain verification skill assessments that are built in, so you can actually tell if someone knows what they claim to know.